Jiejanet/Seq2Seq-for-times-series-prediction/README.md

 ## Possible Improvement for Seq2Seq
-1. Bring in inferential model during prediction period.
 During training the Seq2Seq model, I tried different hyperparameters(learning rate, drop out rate etc) and model architecture(number of neurons, number of LSTM layers), but the validation loss stagnated after certain epochs.
+This looks to me indicate a obvious flaw in the model.
+I think further improvement can be achieved by

+1. Use inferential model during prediction period.
-This looks to me indicate a obvious flaw in the model I found most of the prediction that Seq2Seq made range around 7-20 visitors per day.
-This is such a bad generalization
+I found most of the prediction that Seq2Seq made range around 7-20 visitors per day.
+This is such a bad generalization, possibly due to the fact that the model did not take the visitor traffic made on time T-1 to aid in predicting visitor on time T. I should gave model the flexibility to predict number based on its prediction on the last round so that it can built up the traffic momentum.

 2.